naoufal/docs/Responses.md

 ## Successful Responses

-Responses are not enveloped, and return the item(s) you request.
+Successful responses return an HTTP status of 200.
+Please note, these responses are not enveloped.

 ### Example: response